-1 day a week absent amounts to an entire year of learning lost over 5 years of secondary schooling.
+1 day absent each week results in the loss of an entire year of learning over 5 years of secondary schooling.

-What can parents do to help?
+What can parents and caregivers do to help?

 - Encourage your child to attend by taking a positive approach to school and school activities - Send a written note to school on the same day your child returns after being absent or phone the school on the day they are absent - Respond to text messages sent from school regarding school absences - Attend meetings and Student Led Conference nights to support your child's learning - Avoid planning family holidays during the school term.